benignware/schedulable/README.md

 Instances of remaining occurrences are persisted when the parent-model is saved.

-If the schedule has changed, the occurrences will be rebuilt if dates have also changed.
-Otherwise the time of the occurrence record will be adjusted to the new time.
+Occurrences records will be reused if their datetime matches the saved schedule.
 Previous occurrences stay untouched.

 ### Terminating and non-terminating events